slipke/csm_ss15_sem_team_vagrant/java-tomcat/chef/README.md

 The credentials can be modified after the installation in  the tomcat-users.xml.
 For this use case follow the official [documentation](http://tomcat.apache.org/tomcat-6.0-doc/manager-howto.html).

-## Dependencies to needed Software or existing chef recieps (Cookbooks)
+## Dependencies of needed Software or existing chef recieps (Cookbooks)

 ### needed Software
 If you use the vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
 Additional you will need the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf).
 For installation tutorials read the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf) README.